-The work-study program is intended for people who desire access to the Spiritual Program at Land of Medicine Buddha (LMB) and to live in and contribute to a community setting.
-The work-study program is intended to ensure access to the teachings and to aid in the livelihood of the center during our busy seasons.
+The service-study program is intended for people who desire access to the Spiritual Program at Land of Medicine Buddha (LMB) and wish to live with and offer service to our community for a three-month period.
+The service-study program was created to ensure access to the Buddhist teachings and to aid in the livelihood of the center during our busy seasons.

-Most work-study positions are designed for three-month increments, with an initial two-week provisional period.
+Our service-study positions are offered in three-month increments, with an initial two-week provisional period.

-Work-study participants generally contribute their time to the following departments at the center:
+Service-study participants are generally scheduled in the following departments at the Center: